MPEG-DASH Live Stream Proxy

 - Introduction of DVR window, if there is no DVR in the original MPEG-DASH stream: allows seeking back and forth in the new proxy stream.

-- Adjustment of the DVR window: increasing or decreasing the DVR window to unlimited size.
+- Adjustment of the DVR window: increasing or decreasing the DVR window to an unlimited size.

 - Time-shift of MPEG-DASH stream: Implementation of +1, +2, +3, … hours time-shift of live MPEG-DASH